Health-Barbecue-Co/Health-Barbecue/client/web/README.md

 - `yarn fix` - same as `yarn lint`, but also fixes errors, when possible.
 Typical use case: local development environment, git hooks.

+- `yarn coverage` - launch once the test runner and show the code coverage, a folder coverage is created at the root of web project.

 Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all configuration is done by adding config files where possible.
 Also no `devDependencies` for now, sorry.

+It is possible to display the coverage webpage with the index.html included to folder `coverage/`.

 ## Redux configuration